JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 This creates both `forces` and `forces!`. `AtomsCalculators.default_force_eltype` is a type that can be used to allocate force data.
 You can also allocate for some other type.

-!!! note "For type definition under @generate_complement macro"
+!!! note "Type definition under @generate_complement macro"
     You need to use explicit definition of type when using `@generate_complement` macro. `Main.MyType` is fine `MyType` is not!